 Luckily for you, we totally have your back.
 Once you've decided on your undulating style of choice, we recommend sifting through the below 25 shade options to seal the mystical deal.
-Truly, the sky (or should we say bottomless depths of the sea?) is the limit when it comes to mermaid-perfect hair colors.
+Truly, the sky (or should we say the sea?) is the limit when it comes to mermaid-perfect hair colors.

 If you're looking for a color that still veers more natural, we love the versatility of Lucy Hale's lovely shade of garnet.
 So much, in fact, we think we'd continue to wear it even after we've shed our fins.